apache/flink/docs/dev/table/hive/read_write_hive.md

 ## Writing To Hive

-Similarly, data can be written into hive using an `INSERT INTO` clause.
+Similarly, data can be written into hive using an `INSERT` clause.

 {% highlight bash %}
+# ------ Insert with append mode ------
-Flink SQL> INSERT INTO mytable (name, value) VALUES ('Tom', 4.72);
+Flink SQL> INSERT INTO mytable VALUES ('Tom', 4.72);

+# ------ Insert with overwrite mode ------
+Flink SQL> INSERT OVERWRITE mytable VALUES ('Tom', 4.72);
 {% endhighlight %}

+We support partition table too, Let's say that there is now a myparttable table with four columns: name, value, my_type and my_date.
+Column my_type and column my_date are the partition columns.

+{% highlight bash %}
+# ------ Insert with static partition ------
+Flink SQL> INSERT OVERWRITE myparttable PARTITION (my_type='type_1', my_date='2019-08-08') VALUES ('Tom', 4.72);

+# ------ Insert with dynamic partition ------
+Flink SQL> INSERT OVERWRITE myparttable VALUES ('Tom', 4.72, 'type_1', '2019-08-08');

+# ------ Insert with static(my_type) and dynamic(my_date) partition ------
+Flink SQL> INSERT OVERWRITE myparttable PARTITION (my_type='type_1') VALUES ('Tom', 4.72, '2019-08-08');
+{% endhighlight %}

 ## Formats

 We have tested on the following of table storage formats: text, csv, SequenceFile, ORC, and Parquet.

+# ------ ORC Vectorized Optimization ------
+Optimization is used automatically when the following conditions are met:
+- Columns without complex data type, like hive types: List, Map, Struct.
+- Hive version greater than or equal to version 2.
+If there is a problem, you can use this config option to close ORC Vectorized Optimization:
+{% highlight bash %}
+table.exec.hive.fallback-mapred-reader=true
+{% endhighlight %}

 ## Roadmap